Research and development (R&D) allowance

 Investment incentives are available only to Czech entities (including Czech subsidiaries of foreign companies).
-Incentives include income and real estate tax relief, financial support for the creation of new jobs, financial support for training or retraining of employees, cash grant on capital expenditures, and a transfer of land at a specially reduced price.
+Incentives include mainly a CIT relief, cash support for the creation of new jobs, cash support for training or retraining of employees, cash grant on capital expenditures, and a transfer of land at a specially reduced price.

 Investment incentives are available in the manufacturing industry and also for support of technology centres, strategic services, data centres, and customer support centres.